antznin/LEGOlas/website/README.md

 ### Sami AAZMI

-Sami was in charge of the construction of the robot: we discussed all together for a long time about the "design" of our robot, and about how to be able to efficiently and reliably catch and throw a ball.
-Sami constructed the robot so its architecture is strong and reliable.
-He also placed the sensors at the proper position to have a result as good as possible.
+Sami was in charge of the construction of the robot: we discussed all together for a long time about the "design" of our robot, and about how to efficiently and reliably catch and throw a ball.
+Sami constructed a considerable amount of  prototypes of the hand/catapult design, while always focusing on the balance and the compactness of the robot as a whole, which eventually made its architecture strong and reliable.
+He also placed the sensors at the most convenient positions to have the best results possible.
 He also implemented the functions that activate the arm and the catapult.
-There are ... of them.
-Moreover he worked with Antonin on another version of the *scan* function.
+Moreover he worked with Antonin on the second version of the *scan* function.

 ### Antonin Godard